Loading Results

 Smoking can harm your digestive system in many ways.
 It weakens the sphincter and allows stomach acid to flow backward into your esophagus.

-Fatty liver disease means that you have fat deposits inside your liver.
+Metabolic dysfunction-associated steatotic liver disease (MASLD) means that you have fat deposits inside your liver.
 These deposits may keep your liver from doing a good job of removing toxins from your blood.

 Portal hypertension is high blood pressure of the portal vein, which is in your abdomen (belly).
 It collects nutrient-rich blood from your intestines and carries it to the liver for cleaning.